Healthy Recipes Blog

 The ingredients needed to make an Asian cabbage salad.

-• Shredded cabbage: To make my life easy, I use a bag of pre-shredded coleslaw in this recipe.
+• Shredded cabbage: To make life easy, I use a bag of pre-shredded coleslaw.
 But it's not difficult to shred cabbage with a sharp knife, as I do in this fried cabbage recipe.

 • Rice vinegar: I don't recommend using distilled white vinegar.
 It's too acidic.

-• Red pepper flakes: They don't make the salad very spicy but add a nice layer of flavor.
-If you want the salad to be truly spicy, you can increase the amount you use according to your taste.
+• Red pepper flakes: They don't make the salad very spicy, but they add a nice layer of flavor.
+If you want the salad to be truly spicy, increase the amount you use according to your taste.

 Variations